 How to Reach Guru Rinpoche’s Meditation Cave at Jomolhari

-To get to the meditation cave of Guru Rinpoche, visitors must trek through the Jomolhari mountain range.
+To get to the meditation cave of Guru Rinpoche, visitors must trek through the Chomolhari mountain range.
 It is a full two-day Journey on foot from Misi Bridge in Paro to the temple and it usually takes three days to reach the temple from the same point travelling with a porter and pony.
-The most popular trek is the Jomolhari Base Camp Trek, a 7-day trek from Paro to Jomolhari base camp at Jangothang, returning via the same route or by an alternative trail to Paro.
+The most popular trek is the Jomolhari Base Camp Trek, a 7-day trek from Paro to Chomolhari base camp at Jangothang, returning via the same route or by an alternative trail to Paro.

 Jomolhari Base Camp Trek